 The Macdonald family have a long association with Skye and the Outer Islands.
 Viewfield was built by Lord Macdonald, probably as the residence for his ‘chamberlain’ or factor, a position taken by Dr Alexander Macleod (known as ‘An Dotair Bhan’) in the early 19th century.
 An Dotair Bhan (Gaelic for ‘the fair doctor’) was a grandson of Donald Macleod of Bernera, known as ‘The Old Trojan’, who in turn was a grandson of Rory Mor, 13th Chief of the Macleods of Dunvegan.
 In the middle of the 19th century the Viewfield family were known in Skye as part of the ‘Bernera tribe’ after the Old Trojan who latterly lived at Unish on the point of Waternish.
-He, notwithstanding his exploits at the battle of Falkirk, married his third wife at the age of 75 (a sixteen year old from Greshornish in Skye by whom he had nine children) and had 29 children in all.
+He, notwithstanding his exploits at the battle of Falkirk, married three times, and had 29 children in all.

 Alexander Macleod’s son-in-law, Harry Macdonald, was a Writer to the Signet and a man of some enterprise.
 He was the son of the cobbler in Dingwall and as a young man is reputed to have walked the 100 miles to Skye in search of work.
 He took up employment with ‘An Dotair Bhan’ (his portrait hangs to the left of the oriel window in the dining room) and subsequently married his employer’s daughter, Johanna.
 He took on the lease of Viewfield in 1846 and founded the legal firm of Macdonald and Fraser in Portree.